blund/alan/README.md

 ## TODO
+- Test compiling and running on linux to ensure everything works as intended.
+- Set up some tests to verify that things work as intended.
+- More examples!
+I add the sqrt(2)/2 example from the book, perhaps add a folder just for examples.
 - Interactive running would be fun.
 Like manually moving forward in the exeuction, seeing the branch being executed, the tape moving..
 - Uh oh!
 The tape is a piece of memory.
 This means that it is very much _not_ infinite in either direction.
 I will have to see if I can find a reasonable way to move backwards in memory, perhaps allocating more memory dynamically..
 We will see.
-- Add more examples!
-I will type out the sqrt(2)/2 example from the book when printing works, so I can verify that it works..
 - Emoji support???